sorknes/webpack-boilerplate/Documentation/Visual Style/Utilities.md

 # Utility classes

-There are som nifty helper classes available.
+To help you have a consistent way of doing things, there are som nifty helper classes available.

 ## Hidden